 Creating a list of keywords will be the foundation of your SEO strategy.
 To rank high on Google, you will have to find keywords that don't already have a ton of competition.
 Competing with websites that rank for those keywords will be more or less mission impossible.
 At least at the beginning of establishing your online presence.
 Luckily there are a few tools and tricks that can help you pick out the right keywords to build content around:

 - Google Suggest or better known as Google Autocomplete.
 It gets you a list of long-tail keyword suggestions when you type in a single-word phrase in the search engine.

 - Answer the public helps you see frequently asked questions on the internet.
 You can then form question-based keywords based on your research.

 - Ubersuggest helps you find keyword ideas, understand the competition and help you see how your competitors are ranking.
 It even offers a free Chrome extension to help you see search volume for a specific keyword.

-There are many more free tools that can help you kick start your SEO strategy, as well as many professional ones.
+There are many more free tools that can help you kickstart your SEO strategy, as well as many professional ones.
 One of the most famous SEO tools is Moz.
-It is an SEO software that helps you audit your site, track ranking, do competition analysis, etc.
+It's an SEO software that helps you audit your site, track ranking, do competition analysis, etc.